-David Perecman, the Oquendo family's attorney, told CNN last week that he is taking steps to investigate how Avonte was able to escape school grounds unsupervised.
+Perecman also told CNN that he is taking steps to investigate how Oquendo was able to escape school grounds unsupervised.

 “Right now, we have submitted a Freedom of Information Act request to the city and the various agencies involved, in order to obtain the information for us to know what occurred,” Perecman said.

-"I just need to find my son because he needs his family; he cannot fend for himself out there," Vanessa Fontaine told CNN affiliate WABC last week.
+“I just need to find my son because he needs his family, he cannot fend for himself out there,” Vanessa Fontaine told CNN affiliate WABC.

 “This is just the hardest thing to have your child disappear, and you cannot bring him home with you,” she said.

-According to the surveillance video provided by the police department, no supervisor or monitor stopped the 14-year-old when he ran out.
+According to the surveillance video provided by the NYPD, no supervisor or monitor stopped the 14-year-old when he ran out.

 “He is supposed to have one-to-one supervision at all times,” Fontaine said through tears.
 “He has the mental capacity of a 7- or 8-year-old.”